Catalog Year: 2023-2024

 Double majors in foreign language and another subject should plan a program of study with advisors from both disciplines and follow the steps outlined in AP.5.3.3 Second Bachelor's Degree.

 The University Catalog is the authoritative source for information on program requirements and courses.
 The Schedule of Classes is the authoritative source for information on classes scheduled for this semester.
 See the Schedule for the most up-to-date information and see Patriot web to register for classes.
 Requirements may be different for earlier catalog years.
 See the University Catalog archives.

-Students pursuing the concentration in French must complete a minimum of 33 credits in French at the 300 level and above, each with a minimum grade of 2.00.
-No more than one course (3 credits) conducted in English may be used to fulfill requirements for the concentration.
+Students pursuing the concentration in French must complete a minimum of 33 credits in French at the 300 level and above, each with a minimum grade of C. No more than two courses (6 credits) conducted in English may be used to fulfill requirements for the concentration.
+These may be chosen from FREN 325 Major French Writers (Topic Varies) (Mason Core) or FREN 329 Problems of Western Civilization in French Literature (Mason Core) or a FRLN or non-MCL course at the 300- or 400- level with approval.
 Students are expected to complete a balanced program that includes courses in language, culture and civilization, and literature.

 The university requires all students to complete at least one course designated "writing intensive" in their majors at the 300 level or above.
-Students majoring in foreign language may fulfill this requirement by successfully completing CHIN 480, FREN 309, or SPAN 370.
+Students majoring in foreign language may fulfill this requirement by successfully completing ARAB 331 Reading and Conversation II, CHIN 480 Fourth-Year Chinese I, FREN 309 Reading and Writing Skills Development, KORE 370 Advanced Korean Writing, or SPAN 370 Spanish Writing and Stylistics.